 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark II N or the Nikon D3 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.